-- ► Fund managers: - are required to obtain and complete the offering document ensuring that the allocation for the clients is determined in advance. - are not allowed to place speculative primary and secondary placement orders that would breach the investment guidelines if the whole application were granted. - For US clients and for clients with any delegation of dealing to a US entity, trading primary and secondary placement through affiliate companies is not authorised.
+- ► Fund managers: - o are required to indicate in advance the allocation of orders for each fund or mandate. - o are not allowed to place speculative primary and secondary placement orders that would breach the investment guidelines if the whole application were granted. - ► For US clients and for clients with any delegation of dealing to a US entity, trading primary and secondary placement through affiliate companies is not authorised.